hieuthi/LlamaPartialSpoof/README.md

 ### 01. How should the data be used?
 - LlamaPartialSpoof was designed for evaluation hence we didn't provided training data.
 We want researchers to develop a system that either trained on a third-party dataset (e.g. PartialSpoof) or using a non-training method so it can generalize to real life scenarios.
-- However if you want to train on the dataset, we suggest using k-fold to split the speakers and the method for training, validating, and testing.
+- In the paper [Robust Localization of Partially Fake Speech: Metrics, Models, and Out-of-Domain Evaluation](https://arxiv.org/abs/2507.03468) we split the dataset speakers into train and test subset to test continous learning scenarios.
+You can find the data partitions in the `split/` directory.

 ### 02. Baseline mode
 - I prepared a baseline system with the processing pipeline to benchmark this dataset at [MultiResoModel (Simple)](https://github.com/hieuthi/MultiResoModel-Simple)